Pet Parents Page

 So I think it is imperative that we educate, instruct, empower and support pet parents to do what they can at home.

 Rehabilitation is dependent on the individual.
-No two dogs (or cats, or PEOPLE) are the same even if they came from the same litter and have the same identical diagnosis (Yes, it’s happened!)
+No two dogs (or cats, or PEOPLE) are the same even if they came from the same litter and have the same identical diagnosis (<-Yes, it’s happened, more than once!)

 The material presented here is not meant to replace in-person services or traditional vet care; it is still very important that there is a diagnosis (#1) and that you receive regular in-person care.